 - The cost of making changes to your vehicle or home to help you cope with any ongoing disability.

-You’ll need to think about all of the above when requesting compensation for a leg injury as any settlement is designed to help you recover physically, mentally and financially.
+You’ll need to carefully consider all of the above when requesting compensation for a leg injury as any settlement is designed to help you recover physically, mentally and financially.
 If you work with one of our personal injury lawyers, they’ll check everything before your claim is filed to try and make sure you are properly compensated.

 The levels of compensation for leg injuries take in everything from sprains and strains right through to amputation and other serious injuries involving surgery.
 The guidelines advised by the Judicial College for the most common leg injuries suggest: